 SFPUC: San Francisco Public Utilities Commission

 The backbone of San Francisco is our horizontal infrastructure; the streets, water, power, and sewer systems that make living in a city possible.
-Many of these projects function outside of the visibility of many residents.
+Many of these projects function invisibly to many residents.
 They run underground, are walked over, and are turned on with the flick of a switch or turn of a faucet.
-Many of the infrastructure systems that the City invests in provide not only basic services, but contribute to City-wide goals of environmental sustainability, pedestrian safety, and a more beautiful and livable City.
+The basic infrastructure systems that the City invests in provide basic services and also contribute to City-wide goals of environmental sustainability, pedestrian safety, and a more beautiful and livable city.

 It is imperative that the City maintain these assets in a state of good repair given the essential nature of these systems.
-Proactive maintenance not only ensures the steady provision of services, but is less costly than fixing problems that have degraded beyond repair.
+Proactive maintenance ensures the steady provision of services and is less costly than fixing problems that have degraded beyond repair.

 Programs addressed in this chapter are delivered by the San Francisco Public Works and the San Francisco Public Utilities Commission.
 Among the key programs implemented by Public Works are Street Resurfacing, Sidewalk Repair, and Street Tree Planting.
 SFPUC provides San Francisco with water, power, and wastewater systems, with multi-billion dollar programs designed to prolong the life of these assets.
 Together, these two agencies provide tangible results that affect the lives of each and every San Franciscan.